djm89uk/djm89uk.github.io/picogym_we.md

     pngloc.append(pngdict)
 ~~~

+The outpu is summarised in the table below.

 | PNG Index | Value | Count in File | Byte Locations |
 |-----------|-------|---------------|----------------|
 |  0        | 137   |  2            | [ 96, 174 ] |